Image Credit: JJSINA/Shutterstock.com

 The effects of residual and applied stresses and corrosive environments in service are closely interrelated.
-The more highly stressed (higher energy) regions of a metal will become anodic and corrosive cells will be set up due to differences in local stress levels.
+The more highly stressed (higher energy) regions of a metal will become anodic, and corrosive cells will emerge from differences in local stress levels.

 Stress Corrosion Cracking (SCC) Defined

-Chloride induced cracking of stainless steels, caustic cracking of plain carbon steels and ammonia damage to copper alloys are typical examples of this problem.
+Chloride induced cracking of stainless steels, caustic cracking of plain carbon steels, and ammonia damage to copper alloys are typical examples of this problem.
 The mechanism of SCC is shown as a simple representation in Figure 1.

 Figure 1.
-Schematic view of Stress Corrosion Cracking (SCC) and corrosion fatigue cracking
+Schematic view of Stress Corrosion Cracking (SCC) and corrosion fatigue cracking.

-In austenitic stainless steels, for example, warm chloride solutions in the presence of residual tensile stress can lead to cracking.
+In austenitic stainless steel, for example, warm chloride solutions in the presence of residual tensile stress can lead to cracking.
 SCC tendency is slight in low Ni ferritic and martensitic grades but is severe in the 8–10% Ni austenitic steels.
-Duplex stainless steels have greater SCC resistance than austenitic since the duplex microstructure helps to inhibit the growth of SCC cracks, which tend to be deflected or arrested at austenite-ferrite interfaces.
+Duplex stainless steels have greater SCC resistance than austenitic since the duplex microstructure helps to inhibit the growth of SCC cracks.
+These tend to be deflected or arrested at austenite-ferrite interfaces.

-When does SCC occur?
+When does SCC Occur?

-In a given situation the time of exposure needed to cause SCC failure depends on the stress intensity at any pre-existing or developed crack tip.
+The time of exposure needed to cause SCC failure depends on the stress intensity at any pre-existing or developed crack tip.
 The concentration of stress at the tip of a sharp crack or flaw can be quantified in terms of the Stress Intensity Factor, K1.
 It determines the growth rate of SCC cracks for a specific alloy–environment combination.

 Figure 2.
 Growth rate of SCC cracks.

 In stage 2, the crack growth rate is independent of K1 and depends instead on the corrosive environment and temperature.
-During stage 2 growth, K1 continues to increase and this leads to the rapid acceleration of the crack in stage 3, and final fast fracture when K1 reaches K1C which is the Fracture Toughness of the material.
+During stage 2 growth, K1 continues to increase and this leads to the rapid acceleration of the crack in stage 3, and final fast fracture when K1 reaches K1C which is the fracture toughness of the material.

-The higher the value of K1SCC under given conditions, then the greater is the expected SCC resistance, but some materials do not appear to have a threshold resistance.
+The higher the value of K1SCC under given conditions, then the greater the expected SCC resistance, but some materials do not appear to have a threshold resistance.